 The Main Lesson Book

 The Main Lesson book is a showcase of the concepts the student has learned in a given main lesson block / unit or a series of related units, and an opportunity to present that knowledge in a beautiful and unique form.
 Each book is a collection of art and writing that the student can be proud of and keep as a reminder of their efforts.
-The drawing skills developed over the course of a Waldorf education grow from simple block crayon figures to detailed colored pencil work complete with shading, perspective, and a rich sense of color relationships.
+The drawing skills developed over the time grow from simple block crayon figures to detailed colored pencil work complete with shading, perspective, and a rich sense of color relationships.
 The writing is seen as an extension of this artistic approach, with color and neatness of work seen as a part of a quality book.

 Painting is introduced in the earliest years and grows from simple one-color watercolor paintings on wet paper to multilayered recreations of Renaissance masterpieces.
 The reality of the relationships of colors is experienced from the beginning that two colors are worked with.
 Primary and secondary colors are both used and understood from early on in the students’ education.
-In 6th grade the technical theory of color is explained and explored and students gain an understanding of light and refraction in their Optics main lesson unit.

 Three dimensional art is explored through working with modeling various materials.
 The student finds form in the world and is able to exert their will upon ever more solid materials as they develop their fine motor skills.
 Projects through the grades offer more ways to explore a hands-on approach to making their knowledge tangible and beautiful.

 Handwork is a traditional method of training the fingers and eyes while creating practical art pieces.
 Soft materials like felt and cloth can be formed into puppets and dolls, knitting and weaving create clothing and ever more useful products.